-Tit Title: Installing dry cl claddin ladding to protect structural steel in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 6 the allocated time when 6.1 Demonstrate completion of the work within the allocated time. installing dry cladding to protect structural steel.
-6.2 Describe the purpose of the work programme and explain why timescales and deadlines should be kept in relation to: organisational procedures for reporting circumstances which will affect the work programme.
-7 contract information t install dry cladding to mation to Iding to 7.1 Demonstrate the following work skills when installing dry cladding to protect structural steel: - measuring, marking out, cutting, fixing and finishing protect struct the required s 7.2 Jse and maintain hand tools, portable power tools and incillary equipment.
-7.3 Prepare, repair and fix rigid and stone wool dry cladding internally and/or externally to given working instructions relating to at least two of the following: vertical horizontal diagonal.
+Title: Installing dry o ladding to protect structural steel in the workplace Learning outcomes The learner will be able to: sment criteria urner can: 6 Complete the work within the allocated time when 6.1 Demonstrate completion of the work within the allocated time. installing dry cladding to protect structural steel.
+Describe the purpose of the work programme and explain why timescales and deadlines should be kept in relation to: - organisational procedures for reporting circumstances which will affect the work programme. contract info install dry cl with the given t information to ry cladding to Demonstrate the following work skills when installing dry cladding to protect structural steel: - measuring, marking out, cutting, fixing and finishing · · ctural steel to I specification.
+7.2 Use and maintain hand tools, portable power tools and ancillary equipment.
+7.3 Prepare, repair and fix rigid and stone wool dry cladding internally and/or externally to given working instructions relating to at least two of the following: - vertical - horizontal - diagonal.
 7.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: identify and follow the installation quality requirements fix rigid and stone wool dry cladding to internal and external vertical, horizontal and diagonal conditions fix noggins, soldiers, steel angles and channels secure by fixings, adhesive, impact fix, staple and weld pins carry out repairs to damaged cladding understand the implications of generic interfaces between systems types ensure the integrity of the substrate recognise and determine when specialist skills and knowledge are required and report accordingly recognise specific requirements for structures of special interest, traditional build (pre 1919) and historical significance review the quality of the installation work with, around and in close proximity to plant, machinery and existing services direct and guide the operations and movement of plant and machinery

-Title: Installing dry cladding to protect structural steel in the workplace Learning outcome The learner will be a Assessment criteria The learner can: 7 continued 7.4 - use hand tools, portable power tool and equipment ensuring electrical equipment has an appropriate portable appliance test (PAT) - work at height using access apparatus and working platforms.
+Title: Installing dry cladding to protect structural steel in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 continued 7.4 - use hand tools, portable power tool and equipment ensuring electrical equipment has an appropriate portable appliance test (PAT) - work at height using access apparatus and working platforms.
 7.5 Describe how to select the material thickness for fire resisting requirements when installing dry cladding to protect structural steel.
 7.6 Describe the needs of other occupations in the proximity of the working area and how to communicate effectively within a team when installing dry cladding to protect structural steel.
 7.7 Describe how to maintain the tools and equipment used when installing dry cladding to protect structural steel.

 Title: Installing dry cladding to protect structural steel in the workplace Additional information about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
 This unit must be assessed against the endorsements detailed within the relevant NVQ Structure.
-ProQual Level 2 NVQ Diploma in Associated Industrial Services Occupations - Passive Fire Protection (Construction) Two of the following endorsements required: Vertical Horizontal Diagonal Sector Subject are eas 5.2 Building and Construction Availability for use 9 Shared unit Unit guided learni ing hours 170
+ProQual Level 2 NVQ Diploma in Associated Industrial Services Occupations - Passive Fire Protection (Construction) Two of the following endorsements required: Vertical Horizontal Diagonal Sector Subject are eas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 170